 Options Descriptions Alarm Control Select this option to enable, disable, or silence the onboard alarm tone generator on the controller.
 Coercion Mode Use this option to force drives of varying capacities to the same size so they can be used in a drive group.
 The coercion mode options are None, 128MB-way, and 1GB-way.
 The number you choose depends on how much the drives from various vendors vary in their actual size.
 BIOS Mode Specifies the following options to set the BIOS boot mode: Stop on Error : Shows the errors encountered during boot up and waits for your input.
-The firmware does not proceed with the boot process until you take some action.
-Ignore Error: Ignores errors and the firmware proceeds with boot.
-Pause on Error: The firmware might halt because of hardware faults.
-If the firmware encounters no hardware faults, the boot up continues.
-SafeMode Error : Boots the controller to run on safe mode.
+The firmware does not proceed with the boot process until you take some action. ■ Ignore Error: Ignores errors and the firmware proceeds with boot. ■ Pause on Error: The firmware might halt because of hardware faults.
+If the firmware encounters no hardware faults, the boot up continues. ■ SafeMode Error: Boots the controller to run on safe mode.
 Boot Device Use this option to select the boot device from the list of virtual drives and JBODs.
+This property is applicable only for legacy BIOS.
 Rebuild Rate Use this option to select the rebuild rate for drives connected to the selected controller.
 The rebuild rate is the percentage of system resources dedicated to rebuilding a failed drive.
-The higher the number, the more system resources that are devoted to a rebuild.
+The higher the number, the more system resources are devoted to a rebuild.
 The range of rebuild rate is between 0 and 100 percent.
 BGI Rate Use this option to select the amount of system resources dedicated to background initialization of virtual drives connected to the selected controller.
 The range of background initialization (BGI) rate is between 0 and 100 percent.
 CC Rate Use this option to select the amount of system resources dedicated to consistency checks of virtual drives connected to the selected controller.
 The range of Consistency Check (CC) rate is between 0 and 100 percent.
 Recon.
 Rate Use this option to select the amount of system resources dedicated to reconstruction of drives connected to the selected controller.
 The range of Recon rate is between 0 and 100 percent.
 Patrol Rate Use this option to select the rate for patrol reads for drives connected to the selected controller.
 The patrol read rate is the percentage of system resources dedicated to running a patrol read.
 The range of patrol read is between 0 to 100 percent.
 Cache Flush Interval Use this option to control the interval at which the contents of the onboard data cache are flushed.
-The range of Cache Flush Interval is between 0 to100 seconds.
+The range of Cache Flush Interval is between 0 to 100 seconds.
 Spinup Delay Use this option to control the interval (in seconds) between the spin-up of drives connected to this controller.
 The delay prevents a drain on the system's power supply that would occur if all drives spun up at the same time.
-The range of the Spin-up Delay is between 0 to 255 seconds.
-Spinup Drive Use this option to control the interval at which the contents of the onboard data cache are flushed.
-The range of Spin-up Drive is between 0 to 255 seconds.
-Maintain PD Fail History Use this option to maintain the history of all drive failures.
+The range of the Spinup Delay is between 0 to 255 seconds.

-Table 22 Controller Settings
+Table 23 Controller Settings (Continued)